-The mission of the Radiologic Technology Program parallels the mission of Montgomery College.
-Students who enter and complete the Radiologic Technology program are empowered to change their own lives as well as enrich the life of the local and global community as skilled, critically thinking, competent radiographers who possess integrity, accountability, empathy, a strong commitment to excellent customer service, and patient care skills while serving a diverse community
+The mission of the Radiologic Technology Program parallels the mission of Montgomery College's Mission statement in that the students who enter and complete the Radiologic Technology have met their potential and found their passion.
+Students are empowered to transform their own lives as well as enrich the life of the local and global community as skilled, critically thinking, competent radiographers who possess integrity, accountability, empathy, a strong commitment to excellent customer service and patient care skills while serving a diverse community.